 A link to the Snohomish County Democratic Party website

-A list endorsements by the 21st for the next upcoming election
+A list of endorsements by the 21st for the next upcoming election

 A payment method for membership payments and donation contributions

 SECTION 6.03 – EMAIL ACCOUNTS

 The current Chair shall be responsible for the Chair@21dems.org email account.
 Responsibility for any other email address created to represent the Organization or its officials shall be delegated by the Chair, subject to approval of the Executive Board.